Introduction to quantum groups: 10b. Reflection groups

 (2) This follows from Theorem 10.11 above, applied to the segment graph.
 Observe also that (2) implies (1), by taking the classical version. \end{proof}

 Now back to the square, we have $G^+(\square)=H_2^+$, and our claim is that this is the ``good'' and final formula.
-In order to prove this, we must work out the easiness theory for $H_N,H_N^+$, and find a compatibility there.
-We first have the following result:
+In order to prove this, we must work out the easiness theory for $H_N,H_N^+$, and prove that $H_N\to H_N^+$ is an easy quantum group liberation.